Five Tips For Dealing With A Very Sensitive Scalp

 Anyone that has a problem with sensitive scalp will know exactly how annoying and irritating it is.
 Sensitive scalp can be really uncomfortable and very unpleasant, and can even lead to scalp disorders like hair loss.
 Below are few tips you can try in order to deal with this problem.

 For sensitive scalp, no matter what hair type, you will need to ensure that you pick gentle and mild shampoos.
 Most supermarkets may sell shampoos that contain aggressive components that can damage the scalp by stripping it of natural oils and making it dry.
 People with a sensitive scalp are advised to check the ingredients used in the shampoo before they buy any hair care products.

 Taking such a precautionary measure can be the difference between having a healthy scalp or an itchy one.
 You should then try using products for sensitivity that are able to soothe the scalp, reduce irritation and prevent inflammation.
 An example will be ADV Soothe Calming Gel from PHS HAIRSCIENCE, a gentle treatment containing natural ingredients that are free from harmful additives.

 While this is not fool proof method for those with very thick hair, drying your hair without the aid of a hair dryer may help to prevent an irritated scalp.
 Heat that comes from blow dryers may dry out your scalp, leaving it damaged and feeling sore.
 One can try to air dry scalp and hair naturally at least twice a week to give their scalp a breather from the heat produced from blow dryers especially if it is sensitive.

-Moisturise your scalp
+Moisturize your scalp

 Make changes to your styling routine